Vegan Apple Walnut Hermit Cookies (No Eggs or Dairy)

 How Do You Make a Vegan Hermit Cookie?

 I have long adored the multiple textures and flavours jammed into a little soft cookie called a "hermit."

-Note: The instructions below are written both for the baker making cookies "from scratch" with traditional tools, and also are written alternatively for persons using a Kitchen Aid standing mixer.
+The instructions below are written both for the baker making cookies "from scratch" with traditional tools and, alternatively, for persons using a Kitchen Aid standing mixer.

 Prep and Baking Time

 - 4 cups all-purpose flour (or gluten-free flour)

 - 4 teaspoons ground cinnamon

 - 3/4 cup coconut oil, extra virgin, melted

 - 3 cups coconut sugar (or packed brown sugar)

 - 2 flax eggs: 2 tablespoons flax meal, 5 tablespoons water